Alaska marine ecosystem science

 • Critical Thinking: Students must evaluate different sources, identify bias, and form a coherent argument based on evidence.

-• Collaboration & Teamwork: Working in a group on a long-term project teaches compromise, communication, and how to leverage different strengths.
+• Collaboration &amp.
+Teamwork: Working in a group on a long-term project teaches compromise, communication, and how to leverage different strengths.

 • Digital Literacy: Creating a website or editing a video requires technical skills that are increasingly vital in every field.